-Did you know the 11th – 20th March is British Science Week?
-There are lots of wonderful activity ideas for kids of all ages over on the British Science Week website and here at Science Sparks I am very excited to be helping my local school run their event.
-We have a whole afternoon of Tim Peake and International Space Station themed activities planned.
-The idea is that we take the children on a journey starting with whole class film canister rockets, followed by a docking with the ISS game, then an orbiting demonstration.
-After that the children will have free choice of several interactive space themed experiments, investigations and challenges such as squeezy bottle rockets, making craters and robotic arms.
+A few years ago, I helped a local school create a space science day.
+We had a whole afternoon of Tim Peake and International Space Station themed activities.
+The idea was to take the children on a journey starting with whole class film canister rockets, followed by a docking with the ISS game, and then an orbiting demonstration.
+After that, the children had free choice of several interactive space-themed experiments, investigations and challenges, such as squeezy rockets, making craters and robotic arms.
 The afternoon worked well and would be great for World Space Week or British Science Week.

-If you’d like to find out more, I’ve put together an experiment pack detailing all our plans.
+If you’d like to learn more, I’ve assembled an experiment pack detailing all our plans.

 You can also download our challenge cards for use on activity tables.
 Each one states the aim of the challenge with extension ideas to keep everyone busy.

 Can you fix a broken astronauts glove?
 This is a great STEM challenge for younger children, which encourages them to think about why the glove needs to be airtight, think of a way to fix it and also test their solution.